 Texting remains the most popular form of communication for American adults under 50.
 Text messages have a 99% open rate, and 90% of texts are opened within 3 minutes of being received.
 This makes it a far superior form of marketing when compared to emails or push notifications.

 Of course, different states have different advertising laws for SMS marketing, with the Telephone Consumer Protection Act (TCPA) and the Federal Communications Commission (FCC) regulating the space.
-Therefore, working with a text marketing software that is experienced and compliant with cannabis marketing laws is critical.
+Therefore, working with text marketing software that is experienced and compliant with cannabis marketing laws is critical.

 Coupled with our loyalty rewards platform, cannabis text marketing is the most influential tool a dispensary can have.